mdn/content/files/en-us/webassembly/understanding_the_text_format/index.md

 ### Calling the function

 Our function won't do very much on its own — now we need to call it.
 How do we do that?
-Like in an ES2015 module, wasm functions must be explicitly exported by an `export` statement inside the module.
+Like in an ES module, wasm functions must be explicitly exported by an `export` statement inside the module.

 Like locals, functions are identified by an index by default, but for convenience, they can be named.
 Let's start by doing this — first, we'll add a name preceded by a dollar sign, just after the `func` keyword: